 1.45pm Practical session to finish the log hives, drilling holes in the front and fitting top and base plates.
 N.B: Each log is different, so timings may vary depending on the individual log and the strength or skill of the maker.

-This session will include a tea-break and the opportunity to visit the estate’s log hives if you wish.
+This session will include a tea-break and the opportunity to visit the estate’s log hives if you wish to.

-4.00 pm How to prepare a hive for bees.
+4.00pm How to prepare a hive for bees.
 Matt will explain how to bait the hive to attract bees.
 Also, how to insulate and waterproof your hive.
-Each log hive is different and can be customised to suit its surroundings.
+Each log hive is different and can be customised to suit it's surroundings.
 A decorative hackle can be made from straw, water reed, wood etc. Some people even use metal or other waterproof containers as a ‘hat’ to protect their hives.
-It is up to you!
+It's up to you!
 Matt will offer advice and instructions on how to make a straw hackle (hat) for your hive, and advice on how to site the hive in a tree or on long legs.